Written by Tenley Haraldson.

-Even the cleanest home harbors invisible microbes that can potentially cause mild and serious illnesses – from stomach bugs to COVID-19.
-In fact, one analysis of 30 different “high-touch” spots in the average home found 340 different types of germs including:
+From stomach bugs to listeria to E.coli, even the cleanest home harbors invisible microbes that can potentially cause mild and serious illnesses.
+One analysis of 30 different “high-touch” spots found 340 different types of germs including:

 - Campylobacter - foodborne illness that causes nausea, diarrhea, and vomiting